-Leigh McCue was an Assistant Professor, then promoted to an Associate Professor in Virginia Tech’s Department of Aerospace and Ocean Engineering from December of 2004 through May of 2015.
-Her research interests are in nonlinear and chaotic vessel dynamics and computational fluid dynamics.
-This work has been supported by ONR, NSF, NASA, the USCG, CSC, and QinetiQ.
-Additionally, Dr. McCue twice participated in the ASEE-ONR Summer Faculty Research Program to continue her work in collaboration with researchers at the Carderock Division of the Naval Surface Warfare Center and was on sabbatical for the 2011-2012 academic year with the Combatant Craft Division of the Naval Surface Warfare Center, Carderock.
-She is also passionate about getting research into the hands of operators as evidenced by her two iOS-based, fishing vessel safety apps SCraMP and FVdrills.
+Leigh McCue is an Associate Professor and Interim Chair of George Mason University’s Department of Mechanical Engineering.
+From June 2015-December 2018 she was the executive director of the American Society of Naval Engineers.
+Prior to that, from December of 2004 through May of 2015, she was an Assistant, then Associate Professor in Virginia Tech’s Department of Aerospace and Ocean Engineering.
+Her research interests are in maritime robotics, nonlinear and chaotic vessel dynamics, and computational fluid dynamics.
+This work has been supported by ONR, NSF, NASA, the USCG, CSC, QinetiQ, and the Northeast Center for Occupational Safety and Health (NEC).
+Additionally, Dr. McCue has participated in the ASEE-ONR Summer Faculty Research Program to continue her work in collaboration with researchers at the Carderock Division of the Naval Surface Warfare Center and was on sabbatical for the 2011-2012 academic year with the Combatant Craft Division of the Naval Surface Warfare Center, Carderock.
+She is passionate about getting research into the hands of operators as evidenced by her two iOS-based, fishing vessel safety apps SCraMP and FVdrills.